Ahmiii/StocksBE/docs/API_DOCUMENTATION.md

 5. ~~No input validation on `/auth/register` and `/auth/login`.~~ Fixed: missing fields, a bad email, or a password under 6 characters return `400 { "error" }`.
 6. ~~No global Express error handler → unexpected errors return HTML, not JSON.~~ Fixed: unknown routes return `404 { "error" }` and thrown errors `500 { "error": "Something went wrong." }`, logged to the console.
-7. `PATCH …/disconnect` does not clear the in-memory broker session, so `sync` keeps working for up to 15 minutes after "disconnect".
+7. ~~`PATCH …/disconnect` does not clear the in-memory broker session, so `sync` keeps working for up to 15 minutes after "disconnect".~~ Fixed: `disconnectAccount` calls `clearSession`.
 8. Broker sessions live only in memory (see section 12): lost on restart, not shared across instances.
-9. `POST /market/sync/:id` processes symbols one at a time inside a single HTTP request.
-It is now scoped to held + watched symbols (~20) with a 400 ms pause, so about 8 seconds — acceptable, but a background job would still be better if the watchlist grows large.
+9. `POST /market/sync/:id` and `POST /market/getbulkpayouts/sync/:id` process symbols one at a time inside a single HTTP request, with a random one-to-three-second pause between them (section 10.8), so each takes about a minute for 24 symbols.
+The nightly job (section 10.6) does the same work unattended, so these requests are only for a manual refresh; a long watchlist would still make them slow.

 **Data quality**